klopesb/klopesb/README.md

 💡 Bioinformatics Master's Student @ University of Minho 🖥️ Background in Customer Success & Technical Support

 ## 🚀 What I’m Working On
-Building a strong foundation in data analysis and bioinformatics Expanding my skills in Python, R, SQL, and Docker Exploring biological networks, algorithms, and omics data analysis
+Building a foundation in data analysis and bioinformatics Expanding my skills in Python, R, SQL, and Docker Exploring biological networks, algorithms, and omics data analysis